NC State Extension Publications

 Skip to Introduction

-Granville wilt is one of the most devastating diseases of tobacco (Nicotiana tabacum) in North Carolina.
-Granville wilt was first reported in Granville County, North Carolina in 1881, but since then it has spread out to all major tobacco producing counties.
-Under ideal environmental conditions for disease development, field losses can vary from 25 to 100%.
-No single control method is effective and current management strategies rely on integrated pest management (IPM), which incorporate soil fumigants, crop rotation and sanitation.
+Granville wilt is one of the most devastating diseases of flue-cured tobacco in North Carolina.
+First reported in Granville County, North Carolina in 1881, the disease has spread to all major tobacco-producing counties in the state.
+Under favorable environmental conditions for disease development, field losses can vary from 25 to 100%.
+Current management strategies rely on integrated pest management (IPM) practices, which incorporate soil fumigants, crop rotation and sanitation.

 Pathogen